 Posted Sept.
 5, 2016

-Networking has become an integral contributor to success in career and business.
+Networking has become an integral contributor to success in careers and business.
 It is even more critical for postgraduate students who are not just building on their careers but also seeking opportunities to advance their experience and expertise.
-So, just how is networking important during your postgraduate studies?

 Open doors to employment opportunities

-As a postgraduate student everyone you meet in your lecture theatre could be the person who will help you climb a few rungs up your career ladder.
-However, networking should not just be limited to your fellow postgraduate students.
-It can involve the people you meet on vacation, at your workplace, in conferences, or in any situation that brings you in contact with other people you’ve never met and who share your interests.
+As a postgraduate student, everyone you meet in your lectures or seminars could be the person who will help you in your future career.
+Networking shouldn’t just be limited to your fellow postgraduate students, it can involve the people you meet on vacation, at your workplace, in conferences, or in fact in any situation that brings you in contact with other people you’ve never met and who share your interests.

 Understanding the demands of your field of study

-Apart from giving you knocking rights to the doors of prospective employers, networking during your postgraduate studies opens your eyes to the dynamics in your field.
-This could be in terms of the high-value competencies that you may need to sharpen in order to boost your prospects.
+Apart from giving you access to prospective employers, networking during your postgraduate studies opens your eyes to the dynamics in your field.
+This could be in terms of the high-value competencies that you may need to sharpen to boost your prospects.
 Not to mention the fact that the interactions that you have within your networks may make you realise that you need to take your career to a different direction.

 Develop soft skills

-Acquiring your postgraduate degree definitely elevates the level of your academic achievement.
-However, it does not guarantee you to get the employment opportunities in your field.
+Acquiring a postgraduate degree elevates the level of your academic achievement, however it does not necessarily guarantee you get the employment opportunities in your field.
 Networking will help you add value to your career through investing in others in terms of sharing your connections and expertise and having people to turn to when pursuing growth opportunities.
-This will ease any transitions that you may need to make in your career in pursuit of available better opportunities.
+This will ease any transitions that you may need to make in your career in pursuit of better opportunities.

 Postgrad Solutions Study Bursaries